rhaleblian/backstep/README.md

 1. nano
 2. a web browser with source that we can attach to cryanc and WRP

+The current focus is on NEXTSTEP 3.3 on NeXT hardware.

+OPENSTEP 4.2 is a secondary focus.

 ## Goals

 * Record build process for repeatibility and maintenance;